typelevel/fs2/docs/guide.md

 Here we finally see the tasks being executed.
 As is shown with `rc`, rerunning a task executes the entire computation again; nothing is cached for you automatically.

-_Note:_ The various `run*` functions aren't specialized to `IO` and work for any `F[_]` with an implicit `MonadError[F, Throwable]`---FS2 needs to know how to catch errors that occur during evaluation of `F` effects.
+_Note:_ The various `run*` functions aren't specialized to `IO` and work for any `F[_]` with an implicit `Sync[F]` --- FS2 needs to know how to catch errors that occur during evaluation of `F` effects and how to suspend computations.

-### Chunking
+### Segments & Chunks

-FS2 streams are chunked internally for performance.
-You can construct an individual stream chunk using `Stream.chunk`, which accepts an `fs2.Chunk` and lots of functions in the library are chunk-aware and/or try to preserve 'chunkiness' when possible:
+FS2 streams are segmented internally for performance.
+You can construct an individual stream segment using `Stream.segment`, which accepts an `fs2.Segment` and lots of functions in the library are segment-aware and/or try to preserve segments when possible.

+Segments are potentially infinite and support lazy, fused operations.
+A `Chunk` is a specialized segment that's finite and supports efficient indexed based lookup of elements.

 ```scala
 scala> import fs2.Chunk